Shigatse: Air

 Shigatse Peace Airport began operations on 30 October 2010 after an Airbus A319 landed safely, making it Tibet's fifth commercial airport.
-It is located 43 kilometres from Samzhubzê District at Jangdam Township at an elevation of 3,782 metres.
-The airport will be capable of supporting 230,000 passengers annually by 2020.
+It is 43 kilometres from Samzhubzê District at Jangdam Township at an elevation of 3,782 metres.
+The airport sees about 230,000 passengers annually.

-Shigatse Tingri Airport opened in December 2022.
+Shigatse Tingri Airport opened in 2022.

 Road

 China National Highway 318 and China National Highway 219 are the main roads in and out of Shigatse.